gpt-engineer-org/gpt-engineer/README.md

   - For example: `gpt-engineer projects/my-new-project` from the gpt-engineer directory root with your new folder in `projects/`

 ### Improving Existing Code
-- Locate a folder with code which you want to improve anywhere on your computer
+- Locate a folder with code that you want to improve anywhere on your computer
 - Create a file called `prompt` (no extension) inside your new folder and fill it with instructions for how you want to improve the code
 - Run `gpt-engineer <project_dir> -i` with a relative path to your folder
   - For example: `gpt-engineer projects/my-old-project` from the gpt-engineer directory root with your folder in `projects/`